Israel has long weighed bombing Iran’s nuclear sites. Why it struck now.

 “Playing for time”

-According to Sima Shine, head of INSS’ Iran program and former head of a Mossad research division, Israel became convinced in recent days that Iran was not serious in its negotiations and was “playing for time.”
-In a briefing with reporters, she said there was an understanding Iran had accumulated so much enriched uranium it could break out for a bomb in a very short time.
+According to Sima Shine, head of the INSS’ Iran program and former head of a Mossad research division, Israel became convinced in recent days that Iran was not serious in its negotiations and was “playing for time.”
+In a briefing with reporters, she said there was an understanding Iran had accumulated so much enriched uranium that it could break out for a bomb in a very short time.

 Israel’s attack will now most likely disrupt the U.S.-Iran talks, Professor Freilich says, but it may also increase Iran’s motivation to renew them.

-Note: This story, originally published at 1:34 p.m. on June 13, has been updated with news and developments.